-With temperatures in the early thirties being recorded in the South & East Anglia, and meteorologists predicting that temperatures are likely to hit at least 35C over the weekend, the UK is basking in Mediterranean style temperatures.
+With temperatures in the early thirties being recorded in the South & East Anglia, and meteorologists predicting that the thermometer is likely to hit at least 35C over the weekend, the UK is basking in Mediterranean style temperatures.
 Great for ‘staycationers’ congratulating themselves on choosing Cromer over Croatia; wonderful if you’re lounging by the pool with a cool drink to hand; less good if there is a contract to complete!

 The Level 3 heat health warning issued by the Met Office, advises people to take to the shade between 11am and 3pm, when the sun is at its strongest.
 Obviously great advice, but not always easy, particularly in the construction sector.

 So, how to mitigate the effects of this record breaking summer on your construction contact?

 From a practical point of view any responsible Contractor should consider and properly manage the risks that hot weather poses to their employees.

 - Rescheduling work where possible, so that activities taking place in full sun, or in enclosed areas such as roof voids, are carried out during the cooler parts of the day.

 - Providing additional breaks and ensuring ample supplies of free drinks are available.

 - Ensuring that appropriate clothing and sun protection is worn and that workers are aware of risks associated with heat stress.